drmason13/cargo-advent/README.md

 This is a _very_ minimalist alternative to cargo-aoc.

-This does not provide any macros or code running facilities, and definitely no benchmarks.
+This does not provide any macros or code running facilities, and no benchmarks.

 This has one job: download the input for a given day of advent of code and store it in a file.